Reading copy

 Fitzgerald's is the most musical English Odyssey — a working poet's version, praised for its lyricism for over sixty years.
 Two honest caveats for a first reading: his lines value beauty over speed, and he spells names close to the Greek — Kirkê for Circe, Akhilleus for Achilles — which can wrong-foot readers coming from other versions.
 A beautiful book, and perhaps a better second Odyssey than a first.

-Richmond Lattimore (1965) — the faithful one
+Richmond Lattimore (1965) — the line-conscious one

-Samuel Butler (1900) — the free one
+Samuel Butler — the base text

 "Tell me, O Muse, of that ingenious hero who travelled far and wide after he had sacked the famous town of Troy." — Odyssey, Book 1 (Butler translation)